palladius/gcp-cheatsheets/gcloud/asset.md

 	# current_project:assets2020 must exist; mytest table will be created/overwritten.
 	gcloud beta asset export --organization=911748599584 --bigquery-dataset assets2020 --bigquery-table=mytest --output-bigquery-force

-	# Same but creates different tables
+	# Same but creates A LOT of different tables
     gcloud beta asset export --organization=911748599584 --bigquery-dataset assets2020 --bigquery-table=separato --per-asset-type --output-bigquery-force

 	# Useful query to see GCE VMs which are probably NOT GKE (better to use tag than name regex but still...)